-5 High School Graduation Requirements - Special Diploma for Students with Disabilities
+5. Graduation Requirements - Special Diploma for Students with Disabilities

 Two options are provided for earning a Special Diploma.
 Option I is based primarily upon mastering state standards and earning credits.
 Option II is based primarily on demonstrating competency in employment.
+Exceptional students eligible under IDEA may graduate with a special diploma and return to school until receipt of a standard diploma or until the end of the school year in which they turn 22 years of age.
 Service learning hours are not required for a special diploma.
-A student with disabilities who was working towards a Special Diploma - Option I may receive a special certificate of completion and participate in the graduation ceremonies of his/her school if the student completes the minimum number of credits and other requirements of the School Board but is unable to demonstrate mastery of the state standards.
+A student with disabilities who was working towards a Special Diploma - Option I may receive a special certificate of completion and participate in the graduation ceremonies of his/her school if the student completes the minimum number of credits and other requirements of the School Board but is unable to demonstrate mastery of the Sunshine State Standards for a Special Diploma.